Erwin-Gowree/Applied-Aerodynamics/README.md

 ## Year 2021-2022

 ### Aerofoil optimisation by means of genetic algorithm - CST
-Authors: Alvaro Achirica, Alvaro Martınez-Sanchez and Ferran Bodi
+Authors: Alvaro Achirica-Villameriel, Alvaro Martınez-Sanchez and Ferran Bodi-LLuch

 ### Aerofoil optimisation by means of genetic algorithm
 Authors: A. Zigante, E. Foglia, A. Schioppa